OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/external-idp/external-idp-lifetime.md

     1. **Client ID**: Client ID for both desktop and web tools.

     1. **Username Claim**: Claim used to match the username field of the user configured in LifeTime.
 By default, the claim is ``email``.
 For more information, see [Standard Claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).

+        Note : For Azure and OKTA use preferred_username  as claim value.

     ![Enter authentication settings](images/authentication-settings-lt.png)